Sambi85/spark-advisors-code-challenge-2025/README.md

-# README - Spark Advisors Code Challlenge 2025
+# README - Spark Advisors Code Challenge 2025

   **Summary:**
-  - My solution is a python script at it's core
+  - My solution is a Python script at its core.
-  - The script seperates concerns into 3 main areas - Scripting Setup, Helper functions, and CSV generation based on provided files
+  - The script separates concerns into 3 main areas: Scripting Setup, Helper Functions, and CSV generation based on the provided files.
-  - Please note a new CSV file will be generated with previous data to preserve data integrity
+  - Please note that a new CSV file will be generated alongside the original data to preserve data integrity.
-  - An additonal logging file has been added for easier debugging
+  - An additional log file has been added for easier debugging.
-  - A basic test suite has been added to maintain the provided helper functions
+  - A basic test suite has been included to maintain the provided helper functions.
-  - I've provided a local enivronment setup guide to help running the script => `./COMMENTS.md`
+  - I've provided a local environment setup guide to help you run the script in ./COMMENTS.md.

 # Running the Python Script
   - Navigate to the root directory of the project